sruon/ffxivlib/README.md

 Getting Started
 ========
-Include this snippet in your application
+Add a reference to ffxivlib.dll in your application and include this snippet

 ```c#
 using ffxivlib;